underhillanna/PhotosynQ-Documentation/tutorials/_r_import_photosynq_data.md

 + spatial location in the field, this is usually as a identified by ‘block’ or ‘replicate’
 + leaf age and position in the canopy
 + growth stage when data was collected
-+ instrument/user variation.
-This could be caused user bias in selection of which leaf to measure or by device to device variation (especially in the MultispeQ Beta instruments, the new MultispeQ v1.0 instruments are much more consistent across instruments)
++ Instrument/User variation.
+This could be caused user bias in selection of which leaf to measure or by device to device variation (especially in the MultispeQ Beta Instruments, the new MultispeQ v1.0 Instruments are much more consistent across Instruments)
 + this is not an exhaustive list, but rather a summary of the most common factors affecting photosynthesis measurements.

 In order to account for these factors, we will need to transform some of the data that we have imported from <https://photosynq.org> so that we can incorporate them into the statistical models.